 The primary principles of this health movement are an acceptance of the reality that people do engage in high-risk behaviors, and a commitment to helping them reduce the harm associated with those behaviors, without requiring that the behaviors themselves stop.
 Out of these principles grow many of our well-known public safety regulations and health education programs, such as seat belt and helmet laws, minimum drinking age requirements, nicotine replacements, safer sex practices, and designated driver programs.

-buy Lyrica 150 mg General Philosophy
+buy Lyrica online from mexico General Philosophy

 Harm Reduction is a pragmatic stance, rather than one based in moral idealism, and is grounded in scientific research, human rights, compassion, and common sense.
 It is consumer-oriented, maintaining a low threshold for participation; providers are committed to meeting people where they are rather than requiring abstinence before treatment begins.